COVID-19

 Background on metformin for COVID-19 treatment

-The results of the COVID-OUT clinical trial were preceded by a number of studies that supported the concept that metformin might be used to effectively treat COVID-19.
+The results of the COVID-OUT clinical trial were preceded by several studies that supported the concept that metformin might be used to effectively treat COVID-19.
 Metformin lowers blood sugar and inflammation by activating an enzyme called AMPK.
 This activity also appears to reduce angiotensin-converting enzyme 2 (or ACE2), which serves as a gateway for COVID-19 to enter and infect cells.

 Metformin has been used for years off-label to treat other metabolic conditions like obesity, cardiovascular disease, and high blood pressure — the same risk factors for poor outcomes after COVID-19 infection.
 Metformin is also inexpensive and safe to use during pregnancy.